Botanical Name: Guzmania lingulata

-Water: Water the center of the rosette and keep 1 in (2.5 cm) of room-temperature rainwater or distilled water in its urn (center of the rosette) at all times.
+Water: Water the center of the rosette and keep 1 in (2.5 cm) of water in its urn (center of the rosette) at all times.
+Bromes are sensitive to the chlorine and fluoride in tap water.
+Use distilled water or rainwater and allow it to warm up to room-temperature first.
+Houseplants hate cold water!
 Water soil just enough to keep the roots barely moist.
 Empty old water from the urn every week and promptly replace it with fresh water.

 Soil: Bromeliad or orchid potting mix.
 Or mix equal parts fine-grade fir bark and all-purpose potting mix.